-- Creation or restoration of habitat, including pollinator habitat, wetland habitat, upland habitat, and riparian habitat - Creation of multibenefit recharge areas - Conversion of irrigated land to dryland farming or non-irrigated rangeland - Planting cover crops or conservation cover - Reestablishment of tribal land uses - Implementation of tribal cultural practices - Facilitation of renewable energy projects that have an overall net GHG reduction - Creation of parks or community recreation areas
+- Creation or restoration of habitat, including pollinator habitat, wetland habitat, upland habitat, and riparian habitat - Creation of multibenefit recharge areas - Conversion of irrigated land to dryland farming or non-irrigated rangeland - Planting cover crops or conservation cover - Reestablishment of tribal land uses - Implementation of tribal cultural practices - Facilitation of renewable energy projects that have an overall net GHG reduction - Creation of parks or community recreation areas - Incentive payments to landowners to implement multibenefit projects that create a public benefit for at least ten years - Land acquisitions to facilitate land repurposing and protect repurposed land uses

-- Incentive payments to landowners, farmers, and ranchers to implement multibenefit land repurposing projects that create a public benefit for at least ten years, with priority for small and medium farmers and ranchers - Land acquisitions to facilitate land repurposing and protect repurposed land uses - Easement acquisitions to facilitate land repurposing and protect repurposed land uses
+- Easement acquisitions to facilitate land repurposing and protect repurposed land uses - Pumping allocation acquisitions

+Land acquisitions, land transfers, and easement acquisitions must include acquisition of the property's water rights as part of the transaction.
 Land acquisitions, land transfers, and pumping allocation acquisitions must occur in conjunction with at least one non-acquisition land repurposing strategy or project type on the acquired land.